Calvary – The Tale of Three Criminals

 Yes, Jesus Christ, His Only Son, took our deserved place upon the cross, granting us His unlimited unmerited favor, mercy, and grace in exchange for our sin.

 Yes, Jesus Christ willingly hung on the cross for you and me.

 He took OUR place.
 We DESERVE to hang on the cross for breaking the law (many times over).
 No man can keep the law.
 Only Jesus Christ can keep the law.

-Really, it is true, since sin entered this world, every man is born in a natural position of faring no better than a common criminal, and I bet you thought you were such a good person.
-Well you are wrong, there is no one naturally good in this world for we have all been born with a natural bent towards evil and wickedness.
+It is true since sin entered this world, every man is born in a natural position of faring no better than a common criminal, and I bet you thought you were such a good and moral person.
+Well, you are wrong; there is no one naturally good in this world, for we have all been born with a natural bent towards evil and wickedness.

 But, there is still hope for you, for Barabbas was set free and deemed to be innocent of any charges leveled against him, and you can be too, for the Bible says:

 John 8:36 (KJB) If the Son therefore shall make you free, ye shall be free indeed.